adrianwedd/Agentic-Index/README.md

 -----

-## ✨ Why AgentOps is Different
+## ✨ Why AgentIndex is Different

 In the fast-moving world of Agentic-AI, finding high-quality, actively maintained, and truly impactful frameworks can be a pain.
 Many lists are subjective or just track stars.
-AgentOps cuts through the noise with an analytical approach:
+AgentIndex cuts through the noise with an analytical approach:

   * **Systematic Scoring:** Every repo gets crunched through our [transparent scoring formula](#our-methodology--scoring-explained).
 We look at real signals: community traction (stars [1, 2]), development activity (commit recency [1, 2]), maintenance health (issue management [3, 4]), documentation quality, license permissiveness [1, 2], and ecosystem integration.[1, 5] No black boxes.
   * **Focus on Builder Tools:** We spotlight frameworks, toolkits, and platforms that *actually help you build and orchestrate AI agents*.
 Check our [scope definition](./docs/methodology.md) for the nitty-gritty.